The Faith Road

 “Enduring opposition has been the modus operandi for the church throughout the ages.
 A short history of Christian preference and prominence in the US is more of an anomaly than a historical status quo.
 But it has lulled some Christians into expecting an easy road.
 The Bible promises that if we wish to live a godly life we will be persecuted (2 Timothy 312).
 There is no way around it.
 The only way to live a comfortable Christian life, safe from persecution, is never to be a threat to Satan.” (pp. 13-14)

-"I don’t care who you are, everyone loves a great missionary story; they’re irresistible.
+"I don’t care who you are, everyone loves a great missionary story.
 I know of no other profession that experiences a greater encounter of clashes in culture than people who live in a distant place, adjust to a radically different worldview, and attempt to multiply followers of Jesus.
-Part of the appeal lies in how much we learn from the encounter of two cultures artfully organized in a well-told story.
 Here is an entire book full of that experience.
 The stories are vivid, powerful, well written and impactful.
 They are carefully ordered and crafted in such a way that we learn something from each one almost without realizing it is happening.
 That’s what makes the group discussion guide at the end so crucial.
 The discussion questions are designed to provoke a conversation that will drive home the message of each chapter and lead us to grow in our faith and commitment to Jesus and his mission.
 I’m grateful to Eliot Branch for tracing out in brilliant, intriguing scenes what it means to follow the Faith Road."

 -— Greg Pruett, President of Pioneer Bible Translators